walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 between evaluations.
 The default revocation policy remains `NotChecked`; demo trust settings do not configure a CRL client.
 OCSP needs a separate request and signed-response verifier and is not implemented by this evaluator.

+For IACA-issued readers, set `requiredIacaIssuerCertificateDerBase64Url` in the trust configuration to the application-identified direct issuer.
+The validated path must contain that exact direct issuer, and the reader must carry non-critical issuerAlternativeName with an email/URI contact.
+A self-signed or imported generic CA does not establish the IACA role.
+Without this context, validation covers the unconditional reader fields; do not claim the conditional IACA profile has been checked.

+Configuration snapshots detach collection data while retaining provider/evaluator service references.
+Providers and revocation sources are queried at evaluation time.
+Persisted settings decoding checks structure; import checks current CA usage and RICAL material;
+session evaluation establishes current trust. `applyTo` replaces the supplied trust evaluator, so applications needing CRL/IACA/custom policy must configure that evaluator after applying holder-managed settings.
+Imports do not add network services or infer issuer roles.

 Wallet applications that let holders manage this policy can persist a canonical `ProximityReaderTrustSettings` snapshot.
 Use